pooyagolchian/Nuxt-content-blog/content/articles/aws-ecr-pull-and-extract.md

 title: 'How to pull the AWS ECR docker image and extract all things in the docker image?'
 date: '2021-04-21'
 slug: 'aws-ecr-pull-and-extract'
-description: 'Useful tips to pull docker image and access to all content in it.'
+description: 'Useful tips for AWS to pull docker image and, access all content in it.'
 author:
   name: 'Pooya Golchian'
   bio: 'Frontend developer and DevOps engineer.'